Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Bias due to the inconsistent waveforms

 Here `$\langle \rangle$' represents ensemble average and no summation is implied by the repeated index.
 We will now compare the standard deviation $\delta_n p^i$ and the theoretical bias $\Delta_{\rm th}p^i$ in GW observations using the PSD of the instrumental noise of the Einstein Telescope.

-Substituting the noise PSD \eqref{psdET} and the response function \eqref{hin2} into Eq. \eqref{Fisher} and using Eq. \eqref{std}, we obtain the standard deviations of the amplitude parameter and the redshifted chirp mass for GW observations by the Einstein Telescope
+Substituting the response function \eqref{hin2} into Eq. \eqref{Fisher} and using Eq. \eqref{std}, we obtain the standard deviations of the amplitude parameter and the redshifted chirp mass for GW observations by the Einstein Telescope

 where $\rho$ is the signal-to-noise ratio (SNR) given by

 To obtain the theoretical bias, we need the difference between the two response functions

 where the amplitude correction to the tensor polarizations is